Extension-lifting Bijections for Oriented Matroids: Introduction

-Now the distinguished element $f$ of the extension $M'$ can be included to the picture as an ``increasing direction'' or ``objective function'', with respect to which we consider the optimum of each region.
-We will prove that the regions whose optima are {\em bounded}, i.e., not lying on $g$, are precisely the $(\sigma,\sigma^*)$-compatible orientations.
-Since the extension $M'$ is generic, the optima are vertices; since the lifting $\widetilde{M}$ is generic, each such vertex is the intersection of pseudospheres that form a basis of $M$.
-In this way, we can associate each $(\sigma,\sigma^*)$-compatible orientation with a basis of $M$.
-We will prove that this map coincides with $\beta_{\sigma,\sigma^*}$ and is a bijection, finishing the proof; see Figure~\ref{fig:OMP}.
+The distinguished element $f$ of the extension $M'$ can be included into the picture as an ``increasing direction'' or ``objective function'', with respect to which we consider the optimum of each region; see the right part of Figure~\ref{fig:PSA}.
+In Section \ref{sec:main} (Theorem~\ref{thm:main_actual}), we prove that \begin{quote} the regions of the arrangement which are {\em bounded} with respect to $f$ (that is, those whose optima are not lying on $g$) are precisely the $(\sigma,\sigma^*)$-compatible orientations \end{quote} and (by genericity of $M'$) \begin{quote} bounded vertices of the arrangement (that is, cocircuits of $\widetilde M$ containing $g$) correspond bijectively to bounded regions, by assigning to each bounded region its optimum vertex. \end{quote} Finally, by genericity of $\widetilde{M}$, \begin{quote} (bounded) vertices of the arrangement correspond bijectively to bases of $M$. \end{quote} These three bijections together give the bijection stated in Theorem~\ref{thm:main}.
+It follows by construction that the map from bases to orientations so obtained coincides with the map $\beta_{\sigma,\sigma^*}$.

+Let us mention however that, although the pseudo-hyperplane arrangement image is useful for intuition, our proof does not use or need the Topological Representation Theorem.
+Instead, we directly construct the bijection between $(\sigma,\sigma^*)$-compatible orientations and bounded vertices of the arrangement (that is, cocircuits of $\widetilde M$ not vanishing at $g$) using the \emph{Fundamental Theorem of Oriented Matroid Programming} (Theorem~\ref{thm:OMP}).